 Q: Do I need an appointment for the Dr. to see my pet?

-A: To keep Dr. Johnson on schedule and to avoid our clients having to wait, we do request that you call to schedule an appointment with us for your pet.
+A: To keep Dr. Johnson on schedule and to avoid our clients having to wait, we do require that you called to schedule an appointment with us for your pet.
 We will see emergency appointments during our office hours as long as Dr. Johnson is not in surgery, so please call ahead.
-Our office hours are Monday 8:30am-8:00pm except for the first Monday of the month, we are open until 6:00pm, Tuesday 8:30am-5:00pm, Wednesday 8:30am-5:00pm, Friday 8:30am-5:00pm, and Saturday 8:30am-2:00 pm.
-We are open on Thursday from 8:30am-1:00pm, but Dr. Johnson is not here so we do not have any available appointments.
+Our office hours are Monday 8:30 AM to 8 PM Tuesday Wednesday Thursday and Friday 8:30 AM to 5 PM and Saturday 8:30 AM to 2 PM.
+The schedule can change based on continuing education meetings, weather, and other reasons, so always call first to make sure we are in the office and available.

 Q: We would like to board our pet with your clinic.
 What is required to be done prior to their stay?
 What should we bring with us for our pet while they are boarding?

 A: Dr. Johnson requires an exam be done within six months of your pet boarding with us.
 Dogs and cats must be current on both rabies and distemper vaccines and fecal check.
 Dogs must also be up to date on their Bordetella vaccine.
 All pets must be on monthly flea prevention to avoid spreading fleas to other pets in our clinic.
 We encourage you to bring your pet’s food with you to prevent stomach upset, but we do have food we can feed them in the clinic at no additional cost.
 If your pet is on any medications, it is very important to bring them as well.
 There is a daily medication charge.

 Q: If I neuter my cat, will he stop spraying?